idankinderman/Malicious_URL_Detection/README.md

 <br />

 Therefore, we conclude that our project requires a method which examines the URLs char-by-char, rather than word-by-word.
-Hence, we created an Embedding layer to map valid chars from our dataset to vector representations.
+Hence, we used an Embedding layer to map valid chars from our dataset to vector representations.

 <br />